Environmental product manager

 You'll get training on the job and could work towards more senior positions.

-And have you heard of ISO 14001 certification?
+Have you heard of ISO 14001 certification?
 It’s a short course about environmental management that shows employers you have expertise.
 It can really benefit your career!
+Some college or university courses may offer ISO 14001 certification as part of their curriculum.
+Either way, it’s worth looking into.

 A driving licence is not essential – but may be useful.